arsallion313786/InterviewAssignment/README.md

 I have used Swift languge for development.

+### Architecture Patteren

+I have used MVVM-C patteren for this application

 ### Summary

 We have two pages.
 One for Listing Articles and second for Article Detail.